-Below you’ll find a short list of organizations around the DC area that offer a variety of health services tailored to the LGBTQ community.
+Below is a short list of organizations around the DC area that offer a variety of health services tailored to the LGBTQ community.
 This is by no means an exhaustive list.
-If you would like to see us partner with organizations to provide health services at our events, please email Patrick Herr at email@example.com!
+The DC Mayor’s Office of LGBTQ Affairs has a more comprehensive list that may be found here: District Wide LGBTQ Resource Guide.

 Casa Ruby is the only LGBTQ bilingual and multicultural organization in the Washington, D.C. metropolitan area that provides social services and programs catering to the most vulnerable in the city and surrounding areas.
 Since Ruby Coronado arrived in D.C almost 30 years ago, her drive and dream was to bring resources to historically underserved and under-resourced communities in order to create more success stories for transgender and queer folks.
 Today, Casa Ruby provides more than 30,000 social and human services to more than 6,000 people each year.